LinuxAtDuke/Intro-to-MySQL/README.md

 <a name='lab4'></a>
-## Lab 4: Adding data to our database
+## Lab 4: Adding data to your database

   * upload the infiles to your VM.  __FOR EXAMPLE:__